AyatoShirayouki/FileServerAPI/README.md

 * #### GetAsync_FileNotFound_ReturnsError
   - __Objective__: Confirms that GetAsync responds with an appropriate error when requested to retrieve a file that does not exist.
-  - __Methodology__: Invokes GetAsync with a GUID for a non-existent file and examines the response for error indications.
+  - __Methodology__: Invokes GetAsync with a StringKey for a non-existent file and examines the response for error indications.
   - __Verification__: Checks that Success is false and that the errors indicate the file could not be found.

 * #### GetBytesAsync_ExtremelyLargeFile_ReturnsErrorOrHandlesGracefully